 1. Complete and return the "goldenrod" Note-taker Request Form to SSD as soon as you know the courses for which you will need this support service.

 Students who have already made arrangements for a classmate to take notes for them should indicate the individual's name next to the relevant course number and title.
-Carol Hall will contact the notetaker concerning payroll procedures.
+Jeremy Pelletier will contact the notetaker concerning payroll procedures.

 If no note-taker arrangements have been made, simply list the course name and number.